-- ) the Group Risk Management, Control, and Compliance Department: - > the Audit Department.
+- the Group Risk Management, Control, and Compliance Department; - > the Audit Department.

-However, certain second-level permanent controls may be conducted by dedicated departments according to the organisation of the activity (Accounting Department, Information Systems Security Department, Legal Department, etc.).
+However, certain second-level Permanent Controls may be conducted by dedicated departments according to the organisation of the activity (Accounting Department, Information Systems Security Department, Legal Department, etc.).

-3.4.2.1 Principles of organisation
+3.5.2.1 Principles of organisation

 As the central body, Groupama Assurances Mutuelles has defined a uniform policy framework to be put in place within the companies that takes into account their specific characteristics in terms of regulations, structure, organisation, and activity.
-The aim is to ensure the consistency of the principles and rules of management of permanent control and periodic control, with a view to controlling the risks that affect the Group, while taking into account the principle of proportionality as provided for in the Solvency II Directive.
+The aim is to ensure the consistency of the principles and rules of management of Permanent Control and periodic control, with a view to controlling the risks that affect the Group, while taking into account the principle of proportionality as provided for in the Solvency II directive.

 The Group General Audit Department and the Group Risk Management, Control, and Compliance Department each manage and supervise the internal control system for the entire Group.
 In practice, they are in direct contact with the regional mutuals and the subsidiaries both nationally and internationally as well as with medium-sized companies.
-Each of these companies must include (1) Inspired by the IFACI's work and using the COSO as a reference in its scope all of its own subsidiaries and manage and oversee the implementation and monitoring of internal control systems in accordance with the principles and rules set out by the Group.
+Each of these companies must include in its scope all of its own subsidiaries and manage and oversee the implementation and monitoring of internal control systems in accordance with the principles and rules set out by the Group.